mjpitz/myago/yarpc/README.md

 library.
 I wanted something with the simplicity of Go's HTTP library and the ability to easily manage connections like gRPC.

-Why? gRPC comes with a rather large foot print and in many of these cases, I wanted a slimmer package for passing messages between processes.
+Why? gRPC comes with a rather large foot-print and in many of these cases, I wanted a slimmer package for passing messages between processes.

 Example Server: